marnec/adorea_exercise/README.md

 - I don't like comments very much because they can lie.
 Code can never lie.

 - I like having a repository layer even if sometimes it looks redundant.
 Ask me about it if I forget to tell you during the interview.

+- I have mixed feelings about async/await syntax and you'll notice I preferred mostyl .then.catch syntax.
+This is because I think that littering the codebase with try/catch make it much less readable and also prods you towards wrapping everithing in one big try/catch.
+Ask me about this if you are interested.

+- In service B when an error arise and is not an expected http error from service A, it's thrown as an internal-server-error.
+I intentionally left one case uncatched so you can check how it is displayed.
+It's the 400 BAD_RESPONSE on get-document, update-document, delete-document.
+To trigger it you need to pass an id that cannot be casted to UUID.
+Service A will throw a 400 and service B will rethrow an 500.